Man City confirm £51m Haaland transfer as Premier League giants win race for Borussia Dortmund striker | Goal.com

 The Blues could be considered to be getting quite the bargain in Haaland, with £51m a relatively small fee to be shelling out in an era where nine-figure price tags are becoming all the rage.

-That is, however, the clause that was inserted into his contract when making a switch to Dortmund in the winter of 2020.
+That is, however, the clause that was inserted into his contract when making a switch to Dortmund in the winter of 2020, and there are undisclosed bonuses and agent fees included in the deal.

 Haaland is set to make around £400,000 per week, in line with the club's highest earner Kevin De Bruyne, and will be contracted to the Etihad outfit until 2027.

+"With the realisation of this transfer business, the management expects a positive effect on the key earnings figures (EBITDA, EBIT) for the 2022/2023 financial year in the order of around EUR 35.0 million - 40.0 million.

+"Due to the opening of the international FIFA transfer window from July 1st, 2022 and, among other things, other regulatory association requirements, the transfer business will not fall into the current 2021/2022 financial year, but into the 2022/2023 financial year."

-They will be hoping to see Haaland hit the ground running when taking on a new challenge in 2022-23, with City looking for him to shake off the niggling injury issues which have held him back at times this season.
+The Citizens will be hoping to see Haaland hit the ground running when taking on a new challenge in 2022-23, with it hoped that he will shake off the niggling injury issues which have held him back at times this season.